ryantd42/NY-Legislative-Git/2023/S5521A-2023/bill.md

  laws of 2001, is amended to read as follows:
   § 404-p.
 Distinctive plates for congressional medal of  honor  recipi- ents.
-1. Any  congressional  medal of honor recipient residing in this state, OR THE SPOUSE OF ANY  SUCH RECIPIENT, shall,  upon  request,  be issued a license plate bearing the words "congressional medal of honor".
+1. Any  congressional  medal of honor recipient residing in this state OR THE SPOUSE OF ANY  SUCH  RECIPIENT  shall,  upon  request,  be issued a license plate bearing the words "congressional medal of honor".
- IF  A  DISTINCTIVE  LICENSE  PLATE IS ISSUED TO A CONGRESSIONAL MEDAL OF HONOR RECIPIENT PURSUANT TO THIS SECTION, ADDITIONAL DISTINCTIVE LICENSE PLATES MAY BE ISSUED FOR EVERY VEHICLE REGISTERED IN  THE  NAME  OF  THE CONGRESSIONAL  MEDAL  OF  HONOR  RECIPIENT RESIDING IN THIS STATE OR THE SPOUSE OF SUCH CONGRESSIONAL MEDAL OF HONOR RECIPIENT.
+ IF  A  DISTINCTIVE  PLATE  IS  ISSUED  TO A CONGRESSIONAL MEDAL OF HONOR RECIPIENT PURSUANT TO THIS SECTION, ADDITIONAL DISTINCTIVE PLATES MAY BE ISSUED FOR EVERY VEHICLE REGISTERED IN THE  NAME  OF  THE  CONGRESSIONAL MEDAL  OF  HONOR  RECIPIENT RESIDING IN THIS STATE OR THE SPOUSE OF SUCH CONGRESSIONAL MEDAL OF HONOR RECIPIENT.
 Application  for  said  license plate  shall  be  filed with the commissioner in such form and detail as the commissioner shall prescribe.
-  2. The distinctive plate authorized herein shall be issued upon proof, satisfactory  to  the  commissioner, that the applicant OR THE SPOUSE OF SUCH APPLICANT is a congressional medal of honor recipient.
+  2. The distinctive plate authorized herein shall be issued upon proof, satisfactory to the commissioner, that the applicant OR  THE  SPOUSE  OF THE APPLICANT is a congressional medal of honor recipient.
   3. A distinctive plate issued pursuant to this section shall be issued in  the  same  manner as other number plates, provided, however, that no registration fee or service charge shall be charged for such plate.
   § 3.
-This  act shall take effect on the ninetieth day after it shall have become a law.
+This act shall take effect on the thirtieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02686-02-3
+  LBD02686-06-3